 Mercury-containing lights must not be placed in the garbage.

 Why should I be concerned?When broken, mercury lights release toxic mercury to the air, which accumulates in our environment.
 When a mercury-containing light bulb breaks some of the mercury is immediately released to the air.
 The health impacts from mercury exposure are explained on the Department of Health mercury page.

-When and how does the product stewardship affect me?January 1, 2013, a producer-funded recycling program will be available for anyone returning less than 15 light bulbs in a 90-day time period.
-This includes single-family and multi-family households as well as small businesses, non-profits, or other legal entities recycling less than 15 lights in the 90-day period.
+When and how does the product stewardship affect me?Beginning on January 1, 2015, the LightRecycle Washington recycling program will be available for anyone returning up to 10 light bulbs per day.
+This includes single-family and multi-family households as well as businesses, non-profits, or other legal entities recycling lights purchased at retail.
 There will be no charge at the drop off location.
-Producers of the mercury-containing lights will pay for collecting, transporting, and recycling of the mercury-containing lights will be covered by an environmental handling charge added to the purchase price.
+The cost of collecting, transporting, and recycling of the mercury-containing lights will be covered by an environmental handling charge added to the purchase price.

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.htm